giltwizy/Image-Recognition-Prepaidcard-Recharge/README.md

-# Image-Recognition-Prepaidcard-Recharge
+#RCardScanner

-Android app to recharge by Image Recognition
+An android app to scan the image of recharge card and grab the pin number to top up the balance.